telekom-mms/sectpmctl/README.md

 or efitools can't be executed successfully on your device.
 Create at least a backup of your data before installation.
 If you already installed DKMS modules, it is probably necessary to rebuild them after installing sectpmctl to have them signed.**

-We want to secure the Ubuntu 22.04 installation with LUKS and TPM2.
+We want to secure Ubuntu 22.10, 23.04 and 23.10 installationis with LUKS and TPM2.
 Please read this README carefully before installation.

 We assume a normal installation of Ubuntu Desktop by erasing the disk and using LVM and encryption.
 Don't select to create a recovery key, only the LUKS password.
 An automated Ubuntu Server preseed installation is supported (but currently undocumented) in which the Secure Boot